Guide Dog Foundation Program Admission Information

 Who is eligible to apply to the Guide Dog Foundation?

-Residents of the United States and Canada that are 16 years old and older who are classified as legally or totally blind who have successfully completed O & M training and are considered safe travelers by a qualified O & M instructor.
+Anyone 16 years old and older who are classified as legally or totally blind, who have successfully completed O & M training and are considered safe travelers by a qualified O & M instructor.
 (O & M = Orientation and Mobility) Some exceptions to residency are considered on a case by case basis.

 What are the responsibilities of someone who receives a guide dog from the Guide Dog Foundation?

-Clients must be legally blind and have successfully completed Orientation and Mobility training.
-They must be able to attend a two week residential training program and be able to follow through with the in-home and public training process.
+Clients must be able to attend a two week residential training program and be able to follow through with the in-home and public training process.
 They must be committed to maintaining the dog’s training throughout the duration of the team and to provide for the well-being of the dog (veterinary care, proper grooming, exercise, etc.; approximately $75.00 per month).
 It is advisable to research yearly veterinary, grooming and feeding costs in your specific area prior to applying for a guide dog.
 The Guide Dog Foundation provides full training support and after-care for all its graduate teams.

 What kind of Guide Dogs does the Guide Dog Foundation provide?